coreos/terraform-azurerm-kubernetes/README.md

 This should run for a short time.

-## Access the cluster
+### Access the cluster

-When `terraform apply` is complete, the Tectonic console will be available at `https://my-cluster.example.com`, as configured in the cluster build's variables file.
+When `terraform apply` is complete, access Tectonic Console in a web browser at the URL formed by concatenating the cluster name and the domain name configured in the Terraform variables.

 ### CLI cluster operations with kubectl

-Cluster credentials, including any generated CA, are written beneath the `generated/` directory.
-These credentials allow connections to the cluster with `kubectl`:
+Cluster credentials are written beneath the `generated/` directory, including any generated CA certificate and a `kubeconfig`.
+Use the kubeconfig file to access the cluster with the `kubectl` CLI tool.
+This is the only method of access for a Kubernetes cluster installed without Tectonic features:

 ```sh
 $ export KUBECONFIG=generated/auth/kubeconfig